whoodes/whoodes.github.io/about.md

 confidence in my career choice, confidence accompanied by the fact that the disciplines of computer science both captivate my imagination and challenge my thinking.
 As a result: Excitement!</p>
-<p>When I am not speding my time coding / hacking / thinking about coding | hacking,
+<p>When I am not spending my time coding / hacking / thinking about coding | hacking,
 I am either surfing or spending time with my family.
 Maybe even surfing with my family (win-win).
-I live on the beautiful island of Oahu, but despite its beauty my final destination is the mainland of the US.
-The reasoning behind this is both school (master's program) and opportunities (good surf, no jobs).
+I live on the beautiful island of Oahu, but despite its beauty my final destination is the mainland of the US (good surf, no jobs).
+The reasoning behind this is both school (master's program) and opportunities.
 As a human being, I strive to be passionate, dedicated and kind.
 Thanks for stopping by!</p>

 <h2>Skills</h2>